awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-kernel.md

 This section provides instructions for integrating a port of the FreeRTOS kernel into an Amazon FreeRTOS port\-testing project\.
 For a list of available kernel ports, see [Official FreeRTOS Ports](https://freertos.org/RTOS_ports.html)\.

 Amazon FreeRTOS uses the FreeRTOS kernel for multitasking and inter\-task communications\.
 For more information, see the [FreeRTOS Kernel Fundamentals](https://docs.aws.amazon.com/freertos/latest/userguide/dev-guide-freertos-kernel.html) in the Amazon FreeRTOS User Guide and [FreeRTOS\.org](https://freertos.org/index.html)\.

 **Note**
 Porting the FreeRTOS kernel to a new architecture is out of the scope of this documentation\.
 If you are interested in porting the FreeRTOS kernel to a new architecture, [contact the Amazon FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.
+For the Amazon FreeRTOS Qualification program, only existing ports are supported\.
+Modifications to these ports are not accepted within the Qualification program\.
+Only the official ports that can be downloaded from [Github](https://github.com/aws/amazon-freertos) or [Sourceforge](https://sourceforge.net/projects/freertos/) are accepted\.

 ## Prerequisites<a name="porting-prereqs-kernel"></a>